bogdanlab/RHOGE/README.md

 Example
 =======

-The following example computes \_{ge} between BMI and triglycerides, as well as putative causal directions.
+The following example computes \\rho\_{ge} between BMI and triglycerides, as well as putative causal directions.

 ``` r
 library(RHOGE)